 Mix ingredients together and pour into spray bottle.
 Spray on surface and wipe dry.

 4. Fill Your Home with Natural and Earth-Friendly Products.
-Below is a small list of environmentally friendly products available on the marketplace today:
+Below is a small list of eco-friendly products available on the market today:

 Organic cotton towels, linens, clothes

 Mattresses bediing, pillows

 Cork flooring, wool carpet

 5. Use Safe, Non-Toxic Interior Paints that have very low VOC (volatile organic compounds) contentno formaldehydelow odor

 Try using any of the above recommendations to create a healthy home environment.
 Although the idea of a healthy home is reasonably brand-new to many, there are numerous resources readily available consisting of books, articles, and sites, where you can find extra information.